JAWSEL Guidance for authors

 Journal of Animal Welfare Science, Ethics and Law

-JAWSEL is aimed at facilitating cross-disciplinary discussion on matters relating to animal welfare, animal ethics or animal law, in keeping with the aims of AWSELVA.
+JAWSEL is aimed at facilitating cross-disciplinary discussion on matters relating to animal welfare, animal ethics, forensics and animal law, in keeping with the aims of AWSELVA.
 It is not restricted to veterinary audiences.

 TYPES OF ARTICLE

 Original research papers may be theoretical or based on field or laboratory studies.
 Original papers should be up to 5,000 words (excluding references).